gadelkareem/split-html/README.md

 -i, --input_file: The HTML file to split
--o, --output_dir: The output directory to save the split files -u, --url_root: The root URL to use to prefix the paths
+-o, --output_dir: The output directory to save the split files -u, --url_root: The root URL to use to prefix the paths -w, --max_words: The max number of words per file
 ```

 ## Requirements